amuzetnoM/artifactvirtual/README.md

 3. Develop and test in `projects/`, using resources from `datasets/`, `cookbooks/`, and `utils/`.
 4. Explore `samples/` for provider demos.
 5. Reference `docs/` for guides and documentation.
+6. Use `projects/bedrock` for blockchain development with standardized tools and practices.

 ### Automated Setup